SUBSCRIBE TO

 • Celebrate successes: Celebrate your child’s successes and accomplishments, no matter how small.
 This will help build their self-esteem and encourage them to continue trying new things.

-Be a positive role model
+Be a good role model

 Teens learn a lot from their parent’s behavior, so it’s essential to model the behavior you want to see in them.
+Your kids are watching.
+Show your kids how to act by being a good role model.

 Treat your teen respectfully, avoid yelling or sarcasm, and be patient when communicating with them.
 Show them how to handle difficult situations calmly and respectfully.
 Here are some ways you can be a positive role model for your teen:

 Conclusion